-The Commission will review draft determinations regarding the sewer service operations for five of the six special districts included in the Comprehensive Study of Sanitation/Wastewater Treatment Providers.
-The draft determinations are being presented for a first-reading and address the nine service factors required for adoption as part of the Commission's
+Staff is presenting written determinations regarding the sewer service operations for five of the six special districts included in the Comprehensive Study of Sanitation/Wastewater Treatment Providers.
+These determinations address the nine service factors required for consideration as part of the Commission's service review mandate and are being presented for adoption as part of five separate draft resolutions.